Senate Research Center S.B. 1106

 The Texas Association of County Auditors has identified four statutes that have inadvertently created conflict, confusion, or redundancy in the financial processes of county government.

-S.B.
+As proposed, S.B.
 1106 clarifies how financial documents are to be expunged, changes the deadlines for the annual audit to ensure accuracy by pushing the deadline back 30 days, and removes a redundancy in the timing of jail commissary audits.
-In addition, this bill authorizes a county to withhold payments to persons indebted to the county for taxes or other reasons.
+In addition, S.B.
+1106 authorizes a county to withhold payments to persons indebted to the county for taxes or other reasons.

 SECTION BY SECTION ANALYSIS